POM: Prescription only medicine

 Based on pharmacokinetic data, no dosage adjustment is required in patients with renal impairment (see Section 5.2).

-Nidef / Nifedipine Prolonged Release Tablets must not be used in cases of cardiovascular shock. clinically significant aortic stenosis, unstable angina, or during or within one month of a myocardial infarction.
+Nidef / Nifedipine Prolonged Release Tablets should not be used in cases of cardiovascular shock, clinically significant aortic stenosis, unstable angina, or during or within one month of a myocardial infarction.

 Nidef / Nifedipine Prolonged Release Tablet should not be used for the treatment of acute attacks of angina.